ankschoubey/old-blog/_posts/2022-10-27-domain-vs-framework-development.md

 # What is Framework Development?

 These are developers that make the tools used by domain developers.
-These tools can be - IDE, Libraries, Frameworks, Microservice Chassis etc.

-Even DevOps and platform developers can be included here.
+These can be - IDE, Libraries, Frameworks, Microservice Chassis, DevOps and platform development.

-At a high level, this can be something like Spring Boot framework, Kubernetes platform, developers who build AWS, Java language, PyTorch, Inventing Algorithms, etc.
+At a high level, this can be something like Spring Boot framework, Kubernetes platform, developers who build AWS, Java language, PyTorch and inventing Algorithms.

-At a company level, there is always a common code and microservice chassis that can be abstracted away to make everyone else's code lighter.
+At a company level, there is always a standard code and microservice chassis that can be abstracted away to make everyone else's code lighter.

 # Why Framework Development Is Biggest Software Development Baton?